pahrizal/mysql-cdc/README.md

 2. **No events**: Ensure binlog is enabled and `binlog-format=ROW` is set
 3. **NATS connection issues**: Verify NATS server is running and URL is correct
 4. **Permission errors**: Ensure the application has write access to the position file directory
-5. **GTID configuration errors**:
-   - If you get `--gtid-mode=ON requires --log-bin and --log-slave-updates`, ensure both are enabled in MySQL config
+5. **GTID configuration errors**: Ensure `log-bin` and `log-slave-updates` are enabled in MySQL config
-   - Add `log-slave-updates=ON` to your `my.cnf` file
-   - Restart MySQL after configuration changes
-   - See `GTID_CONFIG.md` for detailed GTID setup instructions
+6. **JavaScript processor errors**: Check script syntax and file path, enable debug logging for details
+7. **TEXT fields showing as base64**: Ensure MySQL user has SELECT permission on INFORMATION_SCHEMA

 ## License